macolyte/yojimbo_to_pinboard/README.md

 All you should have to do is open export_yojimbo_bookmarks.scpt, fill in your username and password at the top, and hit run.

+If your links have apostrophes, commas or parentheses everything will come crashing down.
+I could probably fix this, but I probably won't.

 This was all made possible by [python-pinboard][3].

-I make no guarantee that running this will not destroy your data, set your house on fire, or create a black hole that engulfs the planet.
+**DISCLAIMER**: I am a complete hack.
+This code could destroy your data, kill your dog, or open a black hole that consumes the planet.
+Edge cases weren't considered and error checking code is not included.
 Use at your own risk.

 [1]: http://www.barebones.com/products/yojimbo/
 [2]: https://pinboard.in/